 Here's a mild one from Friday.
 I'm sitting there on the rooftop with my personal group of degenerates from the Tuesday night bowling team, which includes liquor distributor Brian Cook, attorney David Gladish, cabinetmaker Wayne Micka, and Rick Griffin, the X-ray guy.
-After enough imbibing, we start talking about how much money it would be for a lower level ticket to game 7 of the Blackhawks-LA Ducks game Saturday night in Anaheim.
+We start talking about how much money it would be for a lower level ticket to game 7 of the Blackhawks-LA Ducks game Saturday night in Anaheim.
 Hmmm.
 In Chicago it would be about two grand.

-But not in Anaheim, where they apparently have a lot of other things to do on a Saturday night than go to hockey games.
+But not in Anaheim, where they apparently have other things to do on a Saturday night.
 In Anaheim it was only $450.
-So these geniuses - with the help of my daughter Jeanie dinking around the internet too on her phone - figure out that you could fly to LA round trip ($328), buy a game 7 lower level ticket ($420), rent an SUV for five guys for two nights ($20 per person) and get a hotel room ($180 per guy for two nights based on double occupancy) for less - WAY LESS - than what it would cost to go to a game 7 jn Chicago.
+So these geniuses - with the help of my daughter Jeanie on her phone - figure out that you could fly to LA round trip ($328), buy a game 7 lower level ticket ($420), rent an SUV for five guys for two nights ($20 per person) and get a hotel room ($180 per guy for two nights based on double occupancy) for less - WAY LESS - than what it would cost to go to a game 7 jn Chicago.

 But Kevin Smith didn't choose.
 He declined.
-WJOB morning producer Ryan Walsh got wind of this, called Money Smith, whom we know would be working out at about 8:30 central time, and got him on the phone to essentially embarrass his brother.
-Suggestions were made that attorney Kevin Smith should turn in his man card (by me) and one insightful texter came up with this - "We know what Kevin Smith will be doing at 7pm on Saturday night - getting a bikini wax."
+WJOB morning producer Ryan Walsh got wind of this, called Money Smith, whom we know would be working out at about 8:30 central time, and got him on the phone to rip on his brother.
+Suggestions were made that attorney Kevin Smith should turn in his man card and one texter said this - "We know what Kevin Smith will be doing at 7pm on Saturday night - getting a bikini wax."

-Money didn't text me back right away - he was doing his show, remember - but he did call me right after his show with an invitation to come to Anaheim and, you guessed it, stay at his house, etc. And like his sissy brother, I also declined.
+Money didn't text me back right away, but he did call me right after his show with an invitation to come to Anaheim and, you guessed it, stay at his house, etc. And like his sissy brother, I declined.
 That's between you and me.
-And since nobody, and I mean NOBODY reads this blog, let's keep it that way.

 To make a long story short, I wound up driving back to Indiana with wife Alexis, daughter Jeanie, and station manager Debbie Wargo.
 Before that, though, we did walk across Clark Street to Bernie's, where we sat near the back bar to let the traffic bleed out before trekking across Chicago.
 And a weird thing happened - I ran in to some guys I used to work with on the floor of the Chicago Board of Trade.

 Let me take that back.
 It wasn't necessarily weird that former Chicago Board of Traders were hanging out at the back bar of Bernie's.
 That has been the unofficial Board of Trade hangout for decades.
 Until I left trading in 2004, there were many afternoons instead of sweating it out in the pits, I'd be sweating it out at the back bar at Bernie's.
-It would be essentially the same kind of gathering as in the pits - sweating, stinking guys shouting into each other's ears and some pretty, non-stinky gals hanging around either shouting along with us or just sitting there looking pretty.
+It would be essentially the same kind of gathering as in the pits - sweating, stinking guys shouting into each other's ears and some non-stinky gals hanging around shouting along with us.

-Anyways, I got a point here so hang on.
+I got a point here so hang on.
 Alexis, Debbie and daughter Jeanie find a seat on the patio out back.
-It's crowded as hell with drunk people everywhere, cops, people on bikes selling peanuts, drunk girls pushing through in to the mens room to take a piss - you get the picture.
+It's crowded as hell with drunk people everywhere, cops, people on bikes selling peanuts, women pushing in to the mens room to use the bathroo.
+You get the picture.
 Friday afternoon Wrigley stuff.

 Then I talk to another Board of Trade guy - let's call him Mr. Outtrade because he had a lot of miscues on the floor - and he told me that his wife left him after he had an affair with their gardener but that he invested X amount with a former floor trader who runs a hedge fund so he has Y left, which is enough to send all his seven kids to private school, high school and college.